 Successful people surround themselves with positive people.
 Successful people spend time with people who are successful, stimulating, and positive.

 #14 – They don’t mind investing in their education.

 You can’t succeed without learning.
 Successful people know that it is important to invest in their education.
 Reading books, taking courses, attending seminars are just a few ways to invest in your education.

 #15 – They don’t allow others to make major life decisions for them.

 Successful people know where they are heading.
 They neither solicit nor allow others to make major life decisions for them.

 It is fine to listen to people you respect.
 But, you should make your own decisions.

 #16 – They consume in moderation.

-A life in moderation will result in financial stability, a healthier diet and better life balance.
+A life in moderation will result in financial stability, a healthier diet, and a better life balance.